qkzk/fm/development.md

 - [x] cli info is configurable
 - [x] refactor menus. split selectable content trait into 2 traits.
 Use closure to impl methods
 - [x] refactor cli & tui applications using common traits.
 Simplify tui config file
+- [ ] rename Action::Command to Action::Action since it's what it does

 ## TODO